 I want to shout if from the hilltops.
-Carbohydrates, commonly known as “carbs”, are not bad for your!
+Carbohydrates, commonly known as “carbs”, are not bad for you!
 In fact, they are the fuel your body runs on.
 Carbohydrates are converted to glucose during digestion and that glucose is the energy source for our muscles.
 Without glucose our muscles can’t work.
 Without carbohydrates your body will begin to literally consume itself in order to make glucose.
 This is why the keto diet is so popular.
 Without the carbs in the diet the body begins to use up the fat stores in order to make glucose but it also will use protein - yes, protein taken from wherever it can get it - our muscles and bones particularly, to make glucose.
-In the short term, the keto dieter will lose weight, but there’s a steep price to pay (see sidebar “The Dangers of the Keto Diet”).
+In the short term, the keto dieter will lose weight, but there’s a steep price to pay (see “The Dangers of the Keto Diet”).

 Not only are carbohydrates essential for proper functioning of the muscles, but are also essential to our brain, kidneys and heart function.
 Carbs are also essential for protein synthesis and proper digestive health.
 The longest living populations on earth eat a high-carb diet.

 The Type of Carb Matters

 We must make a distinction here between complex carbohydrates found in plants and refined carbohydrates.
 Complex carbohydrates include fruits, vegetables, and whole grains and contain many nutrients found only in plants such as phytochemical and fiber.
 Refined carbohydrates are made by a manufacturing process that strips out most or all of the starch, fiber, vitamins, minerals, phytochemical and often adds in fat in the form of trans fat.
 Refined carbohydrates are consistently associated with higher body weight and chronic disease whereas complex carbohydrates from plants are consistently associated with lower body weight and lack of disease.
 Here are some